E-Printer/Safeguarding-Project/README.md

 * Chrome DevTools was used to simulate different device environments.
 ## Issues Found:
 * Mobile responsiveness: Some elements were misaligned on smaller screens, which was fixed by adjusting media queries.
+* Mobile responsiveness: navigation menu would take up entire screen and not leave when location on page navigated to.
+Use of ChatGPT to create script that would hide the nav menu once location reached.

 ## The HTML and CSS were validated using the W3C Markup Validator and the Jigsaw CSS Validator.
 ### Results: